PsyTeachR/data-skills-v3/book/template.md

 A boxplot with raw data points, and the mean with error bars representing standard error.

-I haven't come close to teaching you how to make this one but if you want to stretch yourself, see if you can figure it out and send me (Emily) a DM with your code.
+I haven't come close to teaching you how to make this one but if you want to stretch yourself, see if you can figure it out and send me (Matt) a DM with your code.
 I would start with the boxplot, then try and flip it, then add in the data raw data points and the axis labels.
 The colours and the mean + SE will cause you the most trouble.
 Happy Googling :)

 <img src="11-resilience1_files/figure-html/unnamed-chunk-18-1.png" width="100%" style="display: block; margin: auto;" />